Medicare has Resumed Covering Key Health Services for Homebound Adults (Updated Feb. 2026)

 Update on RubyWell’s Paid Family Caregiver Program

 • Our first family caregivers in Arizona are trained, certified, and getting paid as home health aides.
-New spaces are limited.
-You can join the waitlist by re-submitting the RubyWell eligibility form.
+We've temporarily paused accepting new families while we work out training logistics.

 • We’ve paused our Pennsylvania pilot while we work out training logistics.